Grace/Cryptobank/README.md

 Cryptobank provides Ruby wrappers for the Bitcoin API JSON-RPC.

 This gem is still in development.
 Please feel free to contribute and make a pull request.
-As the gem is called 'cryptobank', it will evole into a more general toolbox for working with crypocurrencies.
+As the gem is called 'cryptobank', it will evolve into a more general toolbox for working with crypocurrencies.

 ## Installation